fuadalazad/wp-project-manager/readme.txt

 ##🧾 Invoice & Billing (Pro)
-–   Auto-generate formatted invoices based on tracked time and project details –   Upon completion of the payment, the invoice is marked as paid –   Invoices can be downloaded as PDF on WP Project Manager Pro
+–   Auto-generate formatted invoices based on tracked time and project details –   Upon completion of the payment, the invoice is marked as paid –   Invoices can be downloaded as PDF on weDevs Project Manager Pro

 ##📆 Interactive Tasks Calendar (Pro)
 –   View tasks in daily, weekly, monthly, or user-specific tasks calendar layouts